bufbuild/protobuf-es/docs/runtime_api.md

 ### Descriptor Interfaces

-**Protobuf-ES** uses its own interfaces that mostly correspond to the `google.protobuf.*Descriptor` messages representing the various elements of the Protobuf language (messages, enums, services, methods, etc.).
-Each of the framework interfaces is prefixed with `Desc`, i.e. `DescMessage`, `DescEnum`, `DescService`, `DescMethod`.
+**Protobuf-ES** uses its own interfaces that mostly correspond to the `google.protobuf.*Descriptor` messages representing the various elements of the Protobuf language (messages, enums, etc.).
+Each of the framework interfaces is prefixed with `Desc`, i.e.
+`DescMessage`, `DescEnum`, etc.

 The hierarchy starts with `DescFile`, which represents the contents of a Protobuf file.
 This object then contains all the nested `Desc` types corresponding to the above.
 For example:

 ```
 ── DescFile